With AL East in balance, Yankees turn to their 'glue' -- CC Sabathia

 “I just need to pitch inside,” Sabathia said.
 “I just need to throw the ball inside.
 I think that is the biggest thing for me is to control the inside part of the plate.”

-Sabathia, 37 in July, cherishes the intradivision games, as he thrives on big events.
+Sabathia, 37 in July, cherishes divisional matchups, as he feeds off of big events.
 It was Sabathia, after all, who pitched the Yankees to their last championship in 2009.

 “It is a lot of fun,” Sabathia said.
 “For me, these games [against the Red Sox] are as a big as Baltimore and Toronto.
 The games in the division are really huge; especially against those three teams because those are the teams that we are either chasing or they are chasing us.”